logo

 [ADVERTISEMENT]

-Although this species is not considered endangered at this moment, it does suffer from loss of habitat and illegal hunting.
+Although this species is not currently considered endangered, it does suffer from habitat loss and illegal hunting.
 Many of them are unfortunately captured and sold in the caged bird trade.

-The Red-Crested Cardinal is protected under the 1918 Migatory Bird Treaty Act in hopes to protect their species.
+The Red-Crested Cardinal is protected under the 1918 Migratory Bird Treaty Act in hopes of preserving its species.

 zoe.sottiaux